W. Chan Kim: Blue Ocean Strategy

 Blue Ocean Strategy is a business strategy book first published in 2005 and written by W. Chan Kim and Renée Mauborgne of The Blue Ocean Strategy Institute at INSEAD.
 The book illustrates what the authors believe is the best organizational strategy to generate growth and profits.
 Blue Ocean Strategy suggests that an organization should create new demand in an uncontested market space, or a "Blue Ocean", rather than compete head-to-head with other suppliers in an existing industry.

 Publications

-Kim has published two famous book and numerous articles on strategic management of multinationals.
+Kim has published two well-known books and numerous articles on strategic management of multinationals.